unconst/BitTensor/README.md

 Which is intuitive, following immediately from the notion of transitive contribution: If a component i contributes to component j, it should multiplicatively contribute to the components using j since they are compositions of its parent.

-As a corollary of (8) global attribution scores for component _i_ can be calculated with a Power Iteration over adjacency matrix described by G.
+As a corollary of (8) global attribution scores for component _i_ can be calculated with a Power Iteration over the adjacency matrix described by G.

 <p align="center">  ∆L(t+1) = G ∙ ∆L (t).
 (9) </p>